 TIP: Tip: These programs may have a shareware version with a limited test period of use.
 Shareware version status may restrict commercial use, as well as periodically remind the user to pay.

 With the help of utilities, you can check the signal level in different rooms in your home or office.
-After that, you can select the freest channel, where you can get the maximum speed with minimal interference.
+After that, you can select the freest channel to get the maximum speed with minimal interference.
 Sorting of the network scan results is well implemented in the utilities.

 Here's an example.

-The program chose channel 3 for the Keenetic device Wi-Fi operation, but also, in this situation, it was possible to choose the free channel 1.
+Channel 3 was chosen for the Keenetic device's Wi-Fi operation, but also, in this situation, it was possible to choose channel 1.

-Let's consider in detail an example of using the InSSIDer 2 utility on the computer.
+Let's consider in detail an example of using the InSSIDer 2 utility on a PC.

-If you have more than one wireless adapter on your computer, select the wireless adapter that will scan your network in the 'Network connection' menu.
+If you have more than one wireless adapter on your computer, select one to scan your network in the 'Network connection' menu.